Kansas City Pedestrian Accidents Can Result in Massive Medical Bills

 Because you do not receive any money from the insurance company for the driver until you settle your claim, it is your responsibility to pay your medical bills in the meantime.
 In some cases, you may reach an agreement with your medical providers so that you can receive medical care while postponing payment until you settle your pedestrian accident claim.
 Many medical providers accept a letter from your accident attorney stating that medical expenses will be paid from the settlement proceeds before you receive any funds.

 Many accident victims use their health insurance coverage to pay medical bills for a pedestrian accident.
 Your health insurance provider may expect reimbursement for any amounts paid related to the accident when you receive the settlement proceeds from the at-fault driver’s insurance provider.
 In some cases, a health insurance company or medical provider may have a lien (also known as a right of subrogation) against the settlement proceeds.

 An experienced injury lawyer may be able to negotiate a lower payment to the health insurance company and other health care providers, especially if you receive an amount that is lower than the medical bills you owe.

-Do Not Accept a Settlement Offer Too Quickly
+Do Not Accept a Quick Settlement Offer from the Insurance Company

 If the insurance company acknowledges liability for the pedestrian accident, it may offer a quick settlement to resolve the injury claim.
 These offers are typically lower than the actual value of the claim.
 The insurance company might try to settle a pedestrian accident claim before you speak with an attorney or complete your medical treatment plan because it may save thousands of dollars.